ivar2563/ivar_coin/README.md

 # Ivar_coin

-* If you want to test the program, run the file "BlockChainApi.py"
+* If you want to test the program, run the file "manage.py" with the parameters "runserver -h 0.0.0.0"
+* Start of the program with building the docker image with "docker build -t ivarcoin .". run the powershell script.
+When done run manage.py
 * To send api calls us the file "StressTest.py" or "GetNodeTest.py"
     * The first time you will most likely have to run the script more then once
 * The "UnitTest.py" will not work if the chain is empty